FadedCantCode/Fabrica-RUNE/README.md

     --backends openai anthropic
 ```

-This prints a correlation between predicted risk and measured divergence (lexical
+This prints a correlation between predicted risk and measured divergence (by default,
-overlap across backend outputs per step).
+embedding-based semantic similarity across backend outputs per step — see
+`validate_linter.py`'s `--use-jaccard` flag for the original word-overlap method).
 See
 [`divergence_linter.py`](reference-implementation/divergence_linter.py) for the scoring
 logic and [`validate_linter.py`](reference-implementation/validate_linter.py) for the
 honesty check.
 Until you've run this against real data across multiple tasks and
 genomes, treat the linter's scores as an untested hypothesis, not a result.

-## Results

 **First recorded data point (2026-06-16):** a 12-task run on `research.rune` comparing
 `groq` against `groq_large` (same provider, different model size — a temporary stand-in